 Exit polls 2018: Who will rule the five state assemblies?

 Bengaluru, Dec 7: Counting of votes for all the five assembly states will be held on December 11.
-BJP leaders, Shivraj Singh Chauhan and Raman Singh seeking mandate for the fourth term in Madhya Pradesh and tribal-state Chhattisgarh.
+BJP leaders, Shivraj Singh Chouhan and Raman Singh seeking mandate for the fourth term in Madhya Pradesh and tribal-state Chhattisgarh.
 In Rajasthan, Vasundhara Raje Scindia government seeking a mandate for the second consecutive term and for the third term overall.

 K Chandrashekar Rao-led Telangana Rashtra Samiti (TRS) seeking the second term for the state formed in 2014.
 In the 2014 elections, TRS (Telangana Rashtra Samithi) emerged victorious with 63 Assembly seats and 11 out of 17 Lok Sabha seats.
 Kalvakuntla Chandrashekar Rao took the oath as the first Chief Minister of Telangana on June 2, 2014.
 Out of 119, 88 were General Category candidates, 19 SC and 12 ST candidates.